Tig Notaro Never Looks Right in Zack Snyder's 'Army of the Dead'

 In “Army of the Dead,” Notaro plays Peters — the helicopter pilot who’s gonna fly the crew out of zombie-infested Las Vegas after they pull off their casino heist.
 Peters is a crucial piece of the story, particularly toward the end of the movie.
 So it’s not really a role you can just get rid of without making some plot changes.
 Sure, there are other ways Snyder could have reworked the story so it functions without Peters, but this was probably the easiest option since it wouldn’t require the story to change much.

 Unfortunately, the change is pretty distracting, because Notaro never quite looks like she’s in the same scene as everyone else.
-This is a hazard that comes with the territory when you’re trying something like this, and honestly there wasn’t much of a chance that Notaro would be a perfectly seamless addition — “Army of the Dead” is a mid-budget movie, not a mega-budget spectacular.
-There’s only so much you can do if you aren’t throwing all the money at it.
+This is a hazard that comes with the territory when you’re trying to do this sort of digital trickery, and honestly there was basically no chance that Notaro would be a perfectly seamless addition.
+“Army of the Dead” is not a mega-budget spectacular.
+There’s only so much you can do if you aren’t throwing all the money in the world at it.

 So let’s take a look at what I’m talking about, starting with a production still that Netflix released.